wp-plugins/zedity/readme.txt

 == Installation ==

-You may want to go for one of the following options:
+You can go for one of the following options:

 **Option A (from your WordPress dashboard):**